ArtHitParade

 Only one other 1822 half eagle has surfaced.
 It appeared in 1899, bought by Virgil Brand from a dealer.
 Louis E. Eliasberg acquired it in 1945 from a broker.
 It made the big dream come true : his collection is complete and unrivaled, since this authentic piece is the only one of its variety in private hands.

-Coming now from the D. Brent Pogue collection and graded AU-50 by PCGS, it passed at Stack's Bowers on May 24, 2016, lot 4026.
-It will be sold by the same auction house in Las Vegas on March 25, 2021, lot 4149.
+Coming from the D. Brent Pogue collection and graded AU-50 by PCGS, it passed at Stack's Bowers on May 24, 2016, lot 4026, and was sold by the same auction house for $ 8.4M on March 25, 2021, lot 4149.
 Please watch the short video shared by Stack's Bowers.

 The Only 1822 Half Eagle Available to Collectors